-4. COURSE CONTENT
+5. COURSE CONTENT

-The Historical Development of the South African Law of Contract from Roman law.
-The Elements of a Valid Contract:
+- I An introduction to the development of the South African Law of Contract.

+- II The Elements of a Valid Contract:

 - Capacity

 - Consensus

 - Offer and Acceptance

-- Theories of Contract and the Law of Mistake; Signed Documents and Ticket Cases
+- Absence of consensus: Theories of Contract and the Law of Mistake; Signed Documents & Ticket Cases; Rectification

-- Misrepresentation

-- Duress

-- Undue Influence
+- Improperly obtained consensus (Misrepresentation; Duress; Undue Influence; Bribery)

 - Legality

 - General principles of public policy and legality

-- Common law, constitutional and legislative developments

-- The ex turpi causa and in pari delicto rules
+- The impact of the constitution on contract law

-- Covenants in restraint of trade
+- Specific topics on legality (gambling, covenants in restraint of trade)

 - Possibility of performance

 - Formalities

+- III Parties to contracts

-5. RESOURCES
+6. RESOURCES